lbacigal/startup/notes.md

     * I redid the whole layout for the editor page, whatever I was doing before wasn't working.
 I make a flex-container with one side being the image, the other with all the controls.
     * I worked on changing the background color, text color, & glowing menu border
     * worked on applying the CSS to the rest of the tabs.
 I have no idea why the community creations tab isn't working.
 I'm pretty sure it has to do with the image grid I foud from codepen
+    * I added the current tab highlight, that way people know which tab they are on.
+I got the font stuff fixed on the community tab.
+The only thing idk how to fix is the footer on the community tab.